 Students will have a variety of performance opportunities to showcase their developing skills throughout the year and these include: an improvisation unit, a scripted play, devised physical theatre and a performance related to a specific theatre form.
 Throughout the year students will develop skills in self-management, relating to others, participating and contributing, as well as using key terms and vocabulary language in a variety of ways, and developing higher order thinking skills.

-Students will be given a drama journal to keep and work from alongside their practical assessments.
-Students will maintain an organised journal of activities, readings and learning in all units of work.
+Students will be expected to keep and maintain an organised journal of activities, readings and learning in all units of work.
 There may be also be opportunities to attend performances and workshops with professional theatre companies.
 The course will have performance evenings throughout each term and a full play will be performed to an invited audience demonstrating skills and content learned throughout the year.
 Although not a prerequisite, this course is an important foundation for NCEA Level One Drama.